mk2299/ComponentModeling/README.md

 # Component Modeling using Bayesian NMF

-## Minimal code for runninng Bayesian NMF and consensus algorithms on voxel response matrices
+_Minimal code for runninng Bayesian NMF and consensus algorithms on voxel response matrices_

-References: